contact plaka > Today >

 President of Greece

 Katerina Sakellaropoulou (b.
 1956, Thessaloniki) First female president of Greece.
-A lawyer, was president of the Council of State, the supreme administrative court of Greece.
-Elected president January 22, 2020 by parliment on a vote of 261 in favor out of 300 MPs.
-(Updated 17 July 20)
+A lawyer, did postgrad work at the U. of Paris.
+Became president of the Council of State, the supreme administrative court of Greece in 2018.
+Regarded as progressive with an interest in environmental issues.
+Elected president January 22, 2020 by parliament on a vote of 261 in favor out of 300 MPs.
+(Updated 6/3/21)

 Pioneers